Arctic (film)

-Arctic is a 2018 Icelandic survival drama film directed by Joe Penna and written by Penna and Ryan Morrison.
+Arctic is a 2018 survival drama film directed by Joe Penna and written by Penna and Ryan Morrison.
 The film is an international co-production between Iceland and the United States, and stars Mads Mikkelsen as a man stranded in the Arctic.
 The film premiered at the 2018 Cannes Film Festival, and was released in theatres on 1 February 2019.

 Plot

-Overgård (Mads Mikkelsen) is stranded in the Arctic Circle waiting for rescue, living in his crashed plane.
+Overgård is stranded in the Arctic Circle waiting for rescue, living in his crashed plane.
 His daily routine consists of checking fishing lines, mapping his surroundings and running a distress beacon powered by a hand-crank dynamo.
 One day, his supply of fish is raided by a polar bear.
 A helicopter responds to his beacon and attempts to land, but crashes.
-The pilot (Tintrinai Thikhasuk) is killed and the passenger (Maria Thelma Smáradóttir), is severely injured and unconscious.
+The pilot is killed in the accident and the passenger is severely injured and unconscious.
 Overgård dresses her wound and takes her to his plane.
 She does not speak English and only proves her alertness by squeezing his hand.